tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 ### 3.2 queryAdvertiseCount

-you can check publish state and hide offerwall button if you stop publishing ads. but if you show how many ads user can earn and how many points user can earn, it will attract more users. you can query this information using below api.
+You can check publish state and hide offerwall button if you stop publishing ads.
+More, if you can show how many ads user can earn and how many points user can earn, it will be more attractive to users.
+You can query this information using below api.

 - func **queryAdvertiseCount(completion:@escaping (Int,Int)->Void)**
     - Parameters